 There is also a shortcut version of this function.
-Right-click on the slide (and hold), press ‘U’, and there you are!
+Right-click on the slide (and hold), press U, and there you are!
 One vector asset added.

 Let’s keep imagining.
 Lydia, although delighted that she could add the virus to her slide, has now realised that the colours clash a little with her company’s brand guidelines.
 She can’t let that happen and so decides to change the virus’ colours.
-Here’s a little explanation of how she does it.
+Here’s an explanation of how she does it.

-Modify a vector file in PowerPoint
+How to modify a vector file in PowerPoint

-Firstly, you need to ungroup the picture.
+First, you need to ungroup the picture.
 Select it, then right-click on it and select Ungroup.

 A dialogue box will appear, asking you if you’re happy to convert the picture to a Microsoft Office drawing object.
 Click Yes.